nandanrao/perceived-bargaining/notes.md

 # Writing

 * Inequality - erosion of wages for the middle class
 * Narratives and perceptions of the market -- globalized, competetive, cutthroat place >> political/popular discourse analysis?
 * Can one's perceived bargaining power influence this?
 * Rejections as source of erosion of power.
 * Statistical quirks with 0.
 * The self and rejections.

+# TODO THIS WEEK

+* Finish writing intro >> numerocity/biases.
+Theoretical foundation for hypothesis, literature in behavioral world.

+* Finish proof of 3rd experiment and write down empirical model for experiment

+* Create risk-aversion test in 1st experiment, re-run and get results.

+* Write up 1st experiment with results.

+* Write up theory behind equilibrium model and background literature (simple).

+* Write up equilibrium model and extension.

+## WRITING

+* Introduce and specify Gonzales 2010
+* Make conclusions.